dangcuuson/graphql-schema-typescript/README.md

 The file generated will have some types that can make it type-safed when writing resolver:

 * Args type in your resolve function is now type-safed
-* Parent type and resolve result is still `any`, but could be overwritten in your code
+* Parent type and resolve result is default to `any`, but could be overwritten in your code

 For example, if you schema is like this:
 ```